ubeda/DIRACDocs/source/AdministratorGuide/CommandReference/dirac-install.rst

  X   externalsOnly        : Only install external binaries

+ M:  defaultsURL=         : Where to retrieve the global defaults from

+ T:  Timeout=             : Timeout for downloads (default = %s)

 Known options and default values from /defaults section of releases file

  Release =